envoyproxy/gateway/site/content/en/latest/tasks/security/oidc.md

 This task provides instructions for configuring [OpenID Connect (OIDC)][oidc] authentication.
 OpenID Connect (OIDC) is an authentication standard built on top of OAuth 2.0.
-It enables client applications to rely on authentication that is performed by an OpenID Connect Provider (OP) to verify the identity of a user.
+It enables EG to rely on authentication that is performed by an OpenID Connect Provider (OP) to verify the identity of a user.

 Envoy Gateway introduces a new CRD called [SecurityPolicy][SecurityPolicy] that allows the user to configure OIDC